robbiesri/HugoBlog/content/post/hugo-for-natives.md

 According to the [GitHub Pages publishing doc][gh-pages-publish-doc], I'm supposed to be able to _choose_ what branch my site is published from.
-However, when I looked at the actual Settings for my repo...that wasn't the case!
+However, when I looked at the actual Settings for my repo, that wasn't the case.

 ![Settings pic from my repo](/post_content/misc/gh_pages_branch.PNG)